Error code

 Why is this happening?

-- Internal pressure hose or sensor path fault that needs professional diagnosis
+- An internal sensor signal or control fault that needs professional diagnosis if 1C returns

 What this usually points to